MTG/freesound/_docs/api/source/authentication.rst

 Similarly to authorization codes, access tokens do have a limited **lifetime of 24 hours**.
 Notice that access token response from Step 3 includes an ``expires_in`` parameter that indicates that lifetime in seconds.
-After that time, the token will be invalidated and any request to the API using the token will return a 401 (Unauthorized) response showing an 'Invalid token' error.
+After that time, the token will be invalidated and any request to the API using the token will return a 401 (Unauthorized) response showing an 'Expired token' error.
 If that happens, you can obtain a new access token either by starting the whole authentication process again or by requesting a new access token using the **refresh token** that was also issued to you when you got the access token (``refresh_token`` parameter above).